4.32 Conflict Resolution and Grievance Process - Updated 7/27/15See version history

 A. Composition of the Peer Review Panel

-If the grievant requests a meeting with the Peer Review Panel, the Associate Vice President of Human Resources will notify the Executive Assistant to the President, who will then schedule and give notice of the Peer Review Panel meeting.
+If the grievant requests a meeting with the Peer Review Panel, the Associate Vice President of Human Resources (or designee) will notify the Executive Assistant to the President, who will then schedule and give notice of the Peer Review Panel meeting.
 The meeting will be held within twenty working days of the request from the grievant.
 Accommodations will be made for the disabled.
 Any request for postponement must be submitted in writing to the Facilitator at least three working days prior to the scheduled meeting.
 The Facilitator reserves the right to extend the notice of the meeting date or the date of the meeting.
 The Facilitator will forward the grievance memorandum and a similar memorandum from the other party to the Peer Review Panel no later than five working days prior to the date of the meeting.

 C. The Panel Meeting